lawrips/marimo/readme.md

 ```

 ## <a name="loadingtests"></a>Loading tests
-In order to run a test, they must be registered with the server.
+In order to run a test, it must be registered with the server.
 Valid files which will be recognized are:

 1. Mocha files (extension .js)
 2. Postman files and their environment resources (extension .json)